w3f/research/docs/polkadot/implementors-guide/subsystems-overview.md

 ## Candidate Validation

-The candidate validation module handles the details of validating a candidate.
+The candidate validation subsystem handles the details of validating a candidate.
 For any given parachain candidate, it arranges the appropriate context: the validation function, the relay parent head data, the in-progress relay data, etc.

 ### Inbound Messages